FC Fratria

 FC Fratria (ФК Фратрия) is a Bulgarian association football club based in Varna, which currently competes in the Second League, the second level of Bulgarian football league system.
 Fratria's home ground is the Dimitar Vatev Stadium in Beloslav, which is under construction, until then, they play on Spartak Stadium, which has a capacity of 7,000 spectators.

 History

 Establishment

-Fratria was established in 2021 by businessman Viktor Bakurevich, owner of Berezka supermarkets.
-Bakurevich decided to start an academy that is free from taxes, making the club base in Benkovski, Varna Province.
+Fratria was established in 2021 by businessman Viktor Bakurevich, owner of Berezka supermarkets, together with Evgeniy Gashchuk.
+They decided to start an academy that is free from taxes, making the club base in Benkovski, Varna Province, after their sons both trained in the same academy and they started to look how they can help youth football in Bulgaria.
 Later that year, the team started a partnership with MFC Ticha Academy.

 Regional and amateur leagues climb up: 2021–2024

 They won their first season in B Regional Group and in 2022 were promoted to A Regional Group with Oleksandr Babych taking the manager position.
 Since Bakurevich had Russian and Ukrainian roots, a few players from Russia and Ukraine, living in Bulgaria, joined the main team and the academies.
 The team won the league and on 29 May 2023, Fratria secured promotion to Third League, being called the fastest developing team, not only because of their quick promotion to the third league, but also because of the development of their base and academy.
 In June 2023, the team started to prepare for their first season in Third League with the intentions to win the group.
 Fratria also established a second team that joined A Regional League.
 Later same month it was announced they will move to Stadium Albena 1 in Albena resort.

 In their first cup appearance, Fratria was drawn against local team Spartak Varna, but lost the match with a 1:3 result, played on 8 September 2023.
 On 5 October 2023 the team announced that they are introducing a new sporting director in the name of Emanuel Lukanov, who took the position.
 In January 2024, Fratria announced they will have a friendly match against Farul II, as part of their winter camp, setting a start of a partnership with Farul Constanța.
 On 5 February Babych was signed by Pirin Blagoevgrad in First League and Lukanov was promoted as a manager of the team.
 On 29 February 2024 the team once again changed stadium, moving to Kavarna Stadium, which would allow the team to play in Second League.
 They won the Cup of Bulgarian Amateur Football League, beating Akademik Svishtov on Ivaylo Stadium on 22 May 2024 with 2:0.